-The Hollywood sports movie, and science fiction collide, in this corn-fest of well worn movie tropes, with surprisingly pleasant results.
+The Hollywood sports movie and science fiction collide, in this corn-fest of well-worn movie tropes, with surprisingly pleasant results.

 A long time ago, Hollywood discovered the since time-honored cliche of the sports movie, that told the sentimental tale of an underdog contender going up against almost insurmountable odds, and contrary to all the laws of probability, winning.
-Audiences ate it up, so Hollywood did it again, and again, and again…you get my drift.
+Audiences ate it up, so Hollywood did it again, and again, and again. – you get my drift.

-Put these two together, and you have the corn-a-palooza that is Real Steel, a movie that takes these well worn ingredients, puts on a new coat of paint, and somehow manages to make them into a thoroughly enjoyable film, despite its flimsy and cornball premise.
+Put these two together, and you have the corn-a-palooza that is Real Steel, a movie that takes these well-worn ingredients, puts on a new coat of paint, and somehow manages to make them into a thoroughly enjoyable film, despite its flimsy and cornball premise.

 Dakota Goyo as Charlie’s estranged, defensively rude and arrogant son Max is, well, you know, kid actors, but he does his best I am sure.
-There’s also the obstacle of Charlie’s sister, who wants to adopt Max, and has a rich husband who can spoil the hell out of the kid, and the kid knows it.
+There’s also the obstacle of Charlie’s sister, who wants to adopt Max, and has a wealthy husband who can spoil the hell out of the kid, and the kid knows it.

 Atom turns out to be the miracle it takes to fix all of Charlie’s problems, his sagging self-esteem, his relationship with his estranged son, his downward spiral in life, cures him of cancer and everything else.
 Atom is the movie’s magic negro in robot form.

-The film concludes with a climatic championship fight between Atom and Zeus, an intimidating goliath of a robot.
+The film concludes with a climactic championship fight between Atom and Zeus, an intimidating goliath of a robot.
 He seems like a nightmare machine designed for destruction, compared to Atom’s relatively human appearance.
-Although technically, Zeus wins the fight, Atom, Charlie, and Max win a symbolic and poetic victory that signals the film’s tearjerker of a happy ending that nearly outdoes every other sports film of this kind ever made.
+Although technically, Zeus wins the fight, Atom, Charlie, and Max earn a symbolic and poetic victory that signals the film’s tearjerker of a happy ending that nearly outdoes every other sports film of this kind ever made.

-Talk of a sequel, with the original cast reprising their roles, has been bounced around by the film’s creators and creative staff, since the film’s release, but with the passage of time, sadly, it looks less likely to become a reality.
+Talk of a sequel, with the original cast reprising their roles, has been bounced around by the movie’s creators and creative staff, since the film’s release, but with the passage of time, sadly, it looks less likely to become a reality.